JoeZlonicky/mannister-bot/README.md

   * Determining next garbage and recycling days

 ## Setup
-Requires a file named auth.json which contains a single key called 'token' with the correspondng authorization token.
+Requires a file named auth.json which contains a single key called 'token' with the corresponding authorization token.
 Also requires Node.js and the discord.js module.